 Debt issuance costs and bond discount and premium are amortized over the life of the related bond issues.
 Premiums paid in connection with interest rate cap agreements are amortized and reported as interest expense over the life of the respective agreements.
 Deferred bond refunding costs are amortized to expense over the shorter of the life of the refunding bonds or the refunded bonds.
-Debt issuance costs, bond discount and premiums, and other related bond issuance costs are reported as deferred charges of \$6.8 million and \$7.6 million at May 31, 2011 and May 31, 2010 in the accompanying balance sheets.
+Debt issuance costs, bond discount and premiums, and other related bond issuance costs are reported as deferred charges of \$6.2 million and \$6.8 million at May 31, 2012 and 2011, respectively, in the accompanying balance sheets.

-(1) Customer Deposits
+(l) Customer Deposits